-Keith Clay Floors recommends what the manufacturer’s directions should be followed to help insure that whatever process of cleaning or treatment you decide to use can achieve the results that are hoping to achieve.
-If there’s any cleaning to be done on an existing floor, we will need to have that done beforehand.
-If you’re needing a really deep-cleaning the manufacturer’s instructions should be followed.
+Keith Clay Floors recommends what the manufacturer’s directions should be followed to help insure that whatever process of cleaning or treatment you decide to use can achieve the results that are hoping for.
+If there’s any cleaning that can be done on an existing floor, we will need to have that done beforehand.
+If you’re needing a really deep-clean, the manufacturer’s instructions should be followed.
 The sealer should be applied after cleaning or staining and it should be compatible with the stain.
-As to how many coats of each product, again — we would recommend that we follow the manufacturer’s instructions to extend the life of the floor.
+As to how many coats of each product, again — we would recommend following the manufacturer’s instructions to extend the life of the floor.

 What is a Real Mexican Tile Floor?
 Some Look Really Different?